ceres-solver/ceres-solver/docs/source/solving.rst

    ``true`` means that the Jacobian is scaled by the norm of its columns before being passed to the linear solver.
 This improves the numerical conditioning of the normal equations.

+.. member:: bool Solver::Options::use_inner_iterations

+   Default: ``false``

+   Use a non-linear version of a simplified variable projection algorithm.
+Essentially this amounts to doing a further optimization on each Newton/Trust region step using a coordinate descent algorithm.
+For more details, see :ref:`section-inner-iterations`.

+.. member:: double Solver::Options::inner_itearation_tolerance

+   Default: ``1e-3``

+   Generally speaking, inner iterations make significant progress in the early stages of the solve and then their contribution drops down sharply, at which point the time spent doing inner iterations is not worth it.

+   Once the relative decrease in the objective function due to inner iterations drops below ``inner_iteration_tolerance``, the use of inner iterations in subsequent trust region minimizer iterations is disabled.

+.. member:: ParameterBlockOrdering*  Solver::Options::inner_iteration_ordering

+   Default: ``NULL``

+   If :member:`Solver::Options::use_inner_iterations` true, then the user has two choices.

+   1. Let the solver heuristically decide which parameter blocks to optimize in each inner iteration.
+To do this, set :member:`Solver::Options::inner_iteration_ordering` to ``NULL``.

+   2. Specify a collection of of ordered independent sets.
+The lower numbered groups are optimized before the higher number groups during the inner optimization phase.
+Each group must be an independent set.
+Not all parameter blocks need to be included in the ordering.

+   See :ref:`section-ordering` for more details.

 .. member:: LoggingType Solver::Options::logging_type